CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

 SVM searches for the hyperplane with the largest margin, i.e., maximum marginal hyperplane (MMH)

 The data point closest to the separation hyperplane in the sample points of the training data set is called the support vector.
-Only the support vector plays a role in determining the optimal hyperplane, while the other data points do not.Moving or even deleting the non-support vectors does not have any effect on the optimal hyperplane.
-In other words, the support vector plays a decisive role in the model
+Only the support vector plays a role in determining the optimal hyperplane, while the other data points do not.
+Moving or even deleting the non-support vectors does not have any effect on the optimal hyperplane.
+In other words, the support vector plays a decisive role in the model.

 - SVM—Linearly Separable